-Freewriting Strategies

-- 1. Write down anything that comes to mind about your topic. - 2.
-Do not worry about grammar, mechanics, or organization of ideas. - 3.
+Freewriting Strategies Write down anything that comes to mind about your topic.
+Do not worry about grammar, mechanics, or organization of ideas.
 Set a time limit.
 Be aware your freewriting will likely not become a first draft.
-You will need to reorganize your ideas, and you will probably decide to completely discard parts of the writing.
+You will need to reorganize your ideas, and you will probably decide to need to reorganize your ideas, and you will probably decide to completely discard parts of the writing.
 Therefore, it is important not to become too attached to any of the products you develop during your freewriting sessions.